Racism against African Americans in the U.S. military: World War II

+During World War II, African-American enlistment was at an all-time high, with more than 1 million serving in the armed forces.
+Many African-Americans believed that if they could fight and die for their country, their equality would no longer be denied.
+However, there was a reluctance to allow African-Americans to join combat units and many were against arming black Americans with weapons.
+However, their eagerness to enlist provided President Roosevelt an opportunity to meet demands and make the steps towards racial integration in the defence industry.

-However, the U.S. military was still entirely segregated: the marines had no black people enlisted in combat infantry.
+However, the U.S. military remained entirely segregated throughout the war: the marines had no black people enlisted in combat infantry.
 There were black people in the Navy Seabees, and the United States Army Air Corps all-white policy gave birth to the segregated all-black unit of the Tuskegee Airmen, who trained and lived on a separate airfield and base but endured this in order to prove that African-Americans had what it took to fly military aircraft.
-The army had only five African-American officers.
+The army had only five African-American officers, and these officers were never allowed to command white troops.
 In addition, no African-American would receive the Medal of Honor during the war, while their tasks in the war were largely reserved to noncombat units, and black soldiers had to sometimes give up their seats in trains to Nazi prisoners of war.

 One example of African Americans receiving different treatment was the 17th Special Naval Construction Battalion and the 16th Marine Field Depot on the island of Peleliu, 15–18 September 1944.
 On D-Day, the 7th Marines were in a situation where they did not have enough men to man the lines and get the wounded to safety.
 Coming to their aid were the two companies of the 16th Marine Field Depot and the 17th Special Seabee.
 That night, the Japanese mounted a counter-attack at 0200 hours.

 The Field Depot Marines are recorded as again having carried ammunition to the front lines on the stretchers they brought the wounded back on and picked up rifles to become infantrymen.
 By the time it was over nearly the entire 17th CB had volunteered alongside them.
 The Seabee record states that besides carrying ammunition and helping wounded they volunteered to man the line where the wounded had been, man 37mm that had lost their crews and volunteered for anything dangerous.
 The 17th remained with the 7th Marines until the right flank had been secured D-plus 3.
 According to the Military History Encyclopedia on the Web, were it not for the "Black Marine shore party personnel" the counterattack on the 7th Marines would not have been repulsed.